Floating Kidsuni

 See, feel and hear sound in the water basin

-The project SCHALLWELLENTHEATER is funded by Project Funds Cultural Education – Funding Column 3 – District Friedrichshain-Kreuzberg.
+The project SCHALLWELLENTHEATER was funded by Project Funds Cultural Education – Funding Column 3 – District Friedrichshain-Kreuzberg.
+Find more information on the funding program here.

 2024